Contingency Management (CM) for Substance Abuse Treatment

-CM for Substance Abuse Treatment focuses on altering substance abuse behaviors in participants by utilizing behavioral principles.
+CM for Substance Abuse Treatment is often used as an adjunctive program to other substance abuse treatment interventions and focuses on altering participants' substance abuse behaviors by utilizing behavioral principles.
 This program consists of three main parts.

-- Behavior targeted for change - Abstinence from substances, demonstrated by mandatory urinalysis or breathalyzer tests that come back negative, and adherence to treatment goals and meeting attendance expectations.
+- Behavior targeted for change - Abstinence from substances, which is demonstrated by mandatory urinalysis or breathalyzer tests that come back negative, and adherence to treatment goals and meeting attendance expectations.

 - Reinforcers for the intended behavior - Provide money or vouchers that represent tangible items and can be redeemed at a later time.

 - Consequences for undesirable behavior - Eliminate reinforcers when participants submit substance-positive samples, do not attend meetings, or fail to comply with treatment goals.

 CM programs can be adapted for diverse populations and audiences and can be applied to other areas, including weight loss, enhancing exercise, medication adherence, diabetes management.
 The CM for Substance Abuse Treatment manual provides guidelines for creating a customized program.

 CM for Substance Abuse Treatment has been used widely across the United States since the late 1960s and has been implemented with Veterans.